Ludwig van Beethoven: Middle period

-The late period
+Late period

-Beethoven's late period began in the decade 1810-1819.
+Beethoven's late period began in the decade 1810–1819.
 He began a renewed study of older music, including works by Palestrina, Johann Sebastian Bach, and George Frideric Handel, whom Beethoven considered "the greatest composer who ever lived".
-Beethoven's late works incorporated polyphony and Baroque-era devices.
+Beethoven's late works incorporated polyphony, church modes, and Baroque-era devices.
 For example, the overture The Consecration of the House (1822) included a fugue influenced by Handel's music.
 A new style emerged, as he returned to the keyboard to compose his first piano sonatas in almost a decade; the works of the late period include the last five piano sonatas and the Diabelli Variations, the last two sonatas for cello and piano, the late string quartets (including the massive Große Fuge), and two works for very large forces: the Missa solemnis and the Ninth Symphony.
 Works from this period are characterised by their intellectual depth, their formal innovations, and their intense, highly personal expression.
 The String Quartet, Op.
 131 has seven linked movements, and the Ninth Symphony adds choral forces to the orchestra in the last movement.

 Beethoven's pianos

 Beethoven's earlier preferred pianos included those of Johann Andreas Stein; he may have been given a Stein piano by Count Waldstein.
 From 1786 onwards there is evidence of Beethoven's cooperation with Johann Andreas Streicher, who had married Stein's daughter Nannette.
 Streicher left Stein's business to set up his own firm in 1803, and Beethoven continued to admire his products, writing to him in 1817 of his "special preference" for his pianos.
-Amongst the other pianos Beethoven possessed was an Érard piano given to him by the manufacturer in 1803.
-The Érard piano, with its exceptional resonance, may have influenced Beethoven's piano style – shortly after receiving it he began writing his Waldstein Sonata – but despite initial enthusiasm he seems to have abandoned it before 1810, when he wrote that it was "simply not of any use any more"; in 1824 he gave it to his brother Johann.
-In 1818 Beethoven received, also as gift, a grand piano by John Broadwood & Sons.
+Among the other pianos Beethoven possessed was an Érard piano given to him by the manufacturer in 1803.
+The Érard piano, with its exceptional resonance, may have influenced Beethoven's piano style – shortly after receiving it he began writing his Waldstein Sonata – but despite initial enthusiasm he seems to have abandoned it before 1810 when he wrote that it was "simply not of any use any more"; in 1824 he gave it to his brother Johann.
+In 1818 Beethoven received, also as a gift, a grand piano by John Broadwood & Sons.
 Although Beethoven was proud to receive it, he seems to have been dissatisfied by its tone (a dissatisfaction which was perhaps also a consequence of his increasing deafness), and sought to get it remodelled to make it louder.
-In 1825 Beethoven commissioned a piano from Conrad Graf, which was equipped with quadruple strings and a special resonator to make it audible to him, but which failed in this task.
+In 1825 Beethoven commissioned a piano from Conrad Graf, which was equipped with quadruple strings and a special resonator to make it audible to him, but it failed in this task.